Rsantct/pAudio/paudio/loudspeakers/2_way_example/README.md

 ## 2 way example

-All pcm files are fake ones, just for testing.
+All pcm files are fake ones, just to illustrate `.pcm` files naming